Certegy Check Services Declined Check

+Most likely - YES!
 Businesses rely on Certegy Check Services, Inc. to verify customers who want to pay with personal checks.
 Those businesses need to know your check is good.
 But is Certegy good?
-When they fail at their job you suffer the consequences - you lose time, you lose the transaction, you lose the opportunity, and you suffer reputational damage.
-Here’s what to do about it.
+When Certegy fails at its job, you suffer the consequences - you lose time, you lose the transaction, you lose the opportunity, and you suffer reputational damage.
+If you’ve asked yourself the question, “Why did Certegy decline my check?”- here’s what to do about it.

-Certegy Check Services files can have errors, denying you opportunities you otherwise would've had.
+Certegy Check Services data files can contain errors that cause you to be unfairly denied opportunities you otherwise should have.
 Consumer Attorneys can help fix that.
 Contact us today and talk to a skilled credit report attorney.

-When a consumer has been wronged by a business, it's only right to fix it.
+When a consumer has been wronged by a business, it is only right to fix it.
 This holds true for Certegy Check Services, Inc., which may have contributed to denying a legitimate check you attempted to cash.
 Certegy is a check risk management service responsible for alerting businesses that a given check may be suspicious.
-When Certegy determines a suspicious check based on its risk analytics models, it provides the merchant (its client) with one of several scenarios.
+When Certegy determines a suspicious check based on its risk analytics models, you may find yourself on the other end of a Certegy check services declined check.
+When this happens, Certegy provides the merchant (its client) with one of several scenarios.

-1. Negative Information on File – This often means one or more previous checks with the same routing number and account number had been deemed questionable by Certegy.
+- Negative Information on File – This often means Certegy deemed one or more previous checks with the same routing number and account number questionable.

-2. High-Risk Transaction – If fraud trends are relevant to a particular merchant or area, it would raise a red flag with Certegy’s system.
+- High-Risk Transaction – If fraud trends are relevant to a particular merchant or area, it will raise a red flag with Certegy’s system.
 Also, the dollar amount on the check may have prompted Certegy to alert the business that the check should be viewed as bad or suspicious.

 Any one of these three decline codes by Certegy provides the check owner with very limited insight as to why the check was questioned and refused by the retailer.
 Note that Certegy does not have the legal authority to tell a merchant it must deny or approve a check-cashing transaction, according to Certegy's mandated compliance with the Fair Credit Reporting Act (FCRA).